Call now

 Unlawfully Carrying a Concealed Firearm

 Many Castle Rock residents choose to carry concealed handguns for personal protection.
-But under Colorado law, it’s a misdemeanor crime to conceal a firearm without the required county permit.
+But under Colorado law, it’s a Class 1 misdemeanor crime to conceal a firearm without the required county permit.
 There are exceptions for carrying on private property or while hunting or fishing.
 But otherwise, you need a permit to avoid a concealed carry charge.
 Penalties include fines up to $1,000 and up to 1 year in jail.

 Possession of a Firearm by a Prohibited Person